Oracle AI Data Platform brings your data and AI work into one place. It helps teams move, organize, and use data for analytics and machine learning.

 df.show()

 We can then use the dataframe to enrich and transform the data.
-For example, adding data from different sources or as below format it in json.
+For example, merging with data from different sources or format it in json as shown below.

 df.write.mode("overwrite").format("json").save(oci_file_path)